LaurenRowe99/LaurenRowe99/README.md

 -->

 - 🔭 I’m currently a student at the University of Pretoria
-- 🌱 I’m currently studying COmputer Science
+- 🌱 I’m currently studying Computer Science
 - 👀 I’m interested in Gaming, Music, Anime and Cardistry
 - 😄 Pronouns: She/Her